Positron11/Corkran/README.md

 # Corkran
-A repositroy containing the source code for the Corkran blog webapp
+A repository containing the source code for the Corkran blog webapp